Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Appendix

-\paragraph{Our Contributions.} In this paper, we answer the above question by utilizing theory of the \emph{multi-armed bandits}~\citep{lattimore2020bandit}.
-Specifically, we address the realistic online setting where users' innate opinions are unknown and must be learned through sequential observations.
+\paragraph{Our Contributions.} In this paper, we bridge the gap by utilizing the theory of \emph{multi-armed bandits}~\citep{lattimore2020bandit}.
+Specifically, we address the realistic online setting where agents' innate opinions are unknown and must be learned through sequential observations.
 This novel setting naturally mirrors the periodic nature of interventions on social media platforms.
-Our core contributions are as follows: \begin{enumerate} \leftskip=-15pt \item We formulate the above online setting as a regret minimization problem, which which we term the \emph{Online Polarization and Disagreement Minimization} (OPD-Min) problem, establishing a key connection between algorithmic interventions on social media platforms and theory of multi-armed bandits.
+Our core contributions are as follows: \begin{enumerate} \leftskip=-15pt \item We formulate the above online setting as a regret minimization problem, which we term the \emph{Online Polarization and Disagreement Minimization} (OPD-Min) problem, establishing a key connection between algorithmic interventions on social media platforms and theory of multi-armed bandits.
 In our formulation, at each time step, an intervention is chosen, and the learner receives only a scalar feedback representing the overall polarization and disagreement in the network.
 This setup, where the underlying parameters (i.e., innate opinions) are unknown and the feedback is a low-dimensional function of the intervention, naturally links the problem to the well-established stochastic low-rank matrix bandits.

 \item To solve this bandit problem, we propose a two-stage algorithm.
-The algorithm first performs subspace estimation to identify an underlying low-dimensional structure of the problem, and then employs a linear bandit algorithm within the compact $2|V|-1$ dimensional representation, which is a significant reduction from the original $|V|^2$-dimensional space, where $V$ represents the set of users.
+The algorithm first performs subspace estimation to identify an underlying low-dimensional structure of the problem, and then employs a linear bandit algorithm within the compact $\Theta(\dimension)$ dimensional representation, which is a significant reduction from the original $|V|^2$-dimensional space, where $V$ represents the set of agents.